gprMax/gprMax/README.rst

 ====================== ========= ===========
 Argument name          Type      Description
 ====================== ========= ===========
-``-n``                 integer   number of times to run the input file.
+``-n``                 integer   Number of required simulation runs.
 This option can be used to run a series of models, e.g. to create a B-scan with 60 traces: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60``
-``-gpu``               flag/list flag to use NVIDIA GPU or list of NVIDIA GPU device ID(s) for specific GPU card(s), e.g. ``-gpu 0 1``
-``-restart``           integer   model number to start/restart simulation from.
-It would typically be used to restart a series of models from a specific model number, with the ``-n`` argument, e.g. to restart from A-scan 45 when creating a B-scan with 60 traces: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 15 -restart 45``
+``-i``                 integer   Model number to start/restart simulation from.
+It would typically be used to restart a series of models from a specific model number, with the n argument, e.g. to restart from A-scan 45 when creating a B-scan with 60 traces.
-``-task``              integer   task identifier (model number) when running simulation as a job array on `Open Grid Scheduler/Grid Engine <http://gridscheduler.sourceforge.net/index.html>`_.
-For further details see the `parallel performance section of the User Guide <http://docs.gprmax.com/en/latest/openmp_mpi.html>`_
 ``-mpi``               integer   number of Message Passing Interface (MPI) tasks, i.e. master + workers, for MPI task farm.
 This option is most usefully combined with ``-n`` to allow individual models to be farmed out using a MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -mpi 61``.
 For further details see the `parallel performance section of the User Guide <http://docs.gprmax.com/en/latest/openmp_mpi.html>`_
-``--mpi-no-spawn``     flag      use MPI task farm without spawn mechanism.
-For further details see the `parallel performance section of the User Guide <http://docs.gprmax.com/en/latest/openmp_mpi.html>`_
-``-benchmark``         flag      switch on benchmarking mode.
-This can be used to benchmark the threading (parallel) performance of gprMax on different hardware.
-For further details see the `benchmarking section of the User Guide <http://docs.gprmax.com/en/latest/benchmarking.html>`_
+``-gpu``               list/bool Flag to use NVIDIA GPU or list of NVIDIA GPU device ID(s) for specific GPU card(s), e.g. ``-gpu 0 1``
+``-opencl``            list/bool Flag to use OpenCL or list of OpenCL device ID(s) for specific compute device(s).
-``--geometry-only``    flag      build a model and produce any geometry views but do not run the simulation, e.g. to check the geometry of a model is correct: ``(gprMax)$ python -m gprMax examples/heterogeneous_soil.in --geometry-only``
+``--geometry-only``    flag      Build a model and produce any geometry views but do not run the simulation, e.g. to check the geometry of a model is correct: ``(gprMax)$ python -m gprMax examples/heterogeneous_soil.in --geometry-only``
-``--geometry-fixed``   flag      run a series of models where the geometry does not change between models, e.g. a B-scan where *only* the position of simple sources and receivers, moved using ``#src_steps`` and ``#rx_steps``, changes between models.
+``--geometry-fixed``   flag      Run a series of models where the geometry does not change between models, e.g. a B-scan where *only* the position of simple sources and receivers, moved using ``#src_steps`` and ``#rx_steps``, changes between models.
-``--write-processed``  flag      write another input file after any Python code and include commands in the original input file have been processed.
-Useful for checking that any Python code is being correctly processed into gprMax commands.
+``--write-processed``  flag      Write another input file after any Python blocks and include commands in the original input file have been processed.
+Useful for checking that any Python blocks are being correctly processed into gprMax commands.
+``--log-level``        integer   Level of logging to use, see the ` Python logging module <https://docs.python.org/3/library/logging.html>`_.
+``--log-file``         bool      Write logging information to file.
 ``-h`` or ``--help``   flag      used to get help on command line options.
 ====================== ========= ===========